retaildevcrews/ai-red-teaming-agent-examples/azure-red-teaming-agent/README.md

 3. **Combine insights** from both approaches to get complete security coverage

 This hybrid approach ensures you get both the standardized testing capabilities of Azure AI Foundry and the flexibility to test custom attack scenarios specific to your application.

+## Comparison with PyRIT

+Here's a list of observations (during the time of writing) that we find notable when comparing Azure AI Red Teaming over PyRIT.

+- AI Red Teaming provides access to an unfiltered adversarial model (though this is abstracted away where PyRIT lets you specify an LLM endpoint + system prompt to create your own adversarial model)
+- Scans are relatively easy to setup in AI Red Teaming
+- AI Red Teaming is not very customizable (preset default attack surface for converters + default datasets).
+You can pass in some suffix or seed prompt options but there is a lot more configurability in PyRIT.
+- No Multi-turn support for text-based LLM interactions in AI Red Teaming.
+- Dependency on several Azure resources to run an AI Red Teaming scan, even if running locally.